Fractured Magic: Egil Interlude III

 “What do you say?
 If you work with me, I can make you a hero,” Devikra said.

-Egil dropped his gaze to the woven rug, tracing the pattern with his eyes.
+Egil dropped his gaze to the woven rug, tracing the interlocking pattern with his eyes while he thought.
 He’d done terrible things for Unity.
 No matter how much he wanted to, he could never fully atone, but that wouldn’t stop him from trying.
 He wanted the Hound dead.
 He wanted Egil to be someone who does good.
 He wanted, so desperately, to be a hero.

 “Count me in.”